Skip to main content

 Written by Mohit Kumar Soni

-Understanding the interest rate difference that a lender offers to the companies in Solar Home Systems (SHS) and Commercial and Industrial (C&I) sectors requires an understanding of the industry and the first principal of economics i.e. return is directly proportional to the level of risk involved.
+Understanding the interest rate difference that a lender offers to the companies in the Solar Home Systems (SHS) and Commercial and Industrial (C&I) sectors requires an understanding of the industry and the first principle of economics, i.e., return is directly proportional to the level of risk involved.

 This relationship explains why government bonds offer the lowest interest rates, while stock market investments have the potential for the highest returns.